Deploy on Caution-managed infrastructure¶

 From your application directory, push the code to Caution:

-Caution builds a reproducible enclave image and deploys it into the enclave.
+Caution builds a reproducible enclave image with the standard Docker build and deploys it into the enclave.

 From your application directory, run the following command to rebuild the image, compare hashes, and confirm exactly what the enclave is running: